jhajduk-microsoft/Workload_Copilot_Starter/README.md

 # Workload Copilot Starter

 This project has most of the pieces need to deploy a Microsoft Copilot App.
 The focus of the app will be to help non-Azure professionals deploy their workloads into Azure without going into the portal.
-This Bash script automates the management of Azure resources related to the workload copilot AI project.
+The Bash script automates the management of Azure resources related to the workload copilot AI project.
 It includes functionalities to set up necessary Azure resources, manage deployments, and clean up resources.
 It handles Azure OpenAI resources, Azure AI Hub, and Azure Search services.

 ## Prerequisites